excitement

 Mentally Preparing:

 This is the hard one.
-The key to long term traveling is to find your ‘travel zen’ ; the sweet spot of not knowing what’s going to happen next and to be ok with the unknown.
+The key to long-term traveling is to find your ‘travel zen’; the sweet spot of not knowing what’s going to happen next and being okay with the unknown.
 It’s about embracing uncertainty and discovery.
 I wish I could say that I was fully mentally prepared, but I’m not.
-I feel like I’ve got a pretty good start on it though, as I’m tired of futile planning and simply want the ‘games’ to begin and see what happens.
+I feel like I’ve got a pretty good start on it, though, as I’m tired of futile planning and simply want the ‘games’ to begin and see what happens.
 If there is anything that travel has taught me, it’s that the only predictable thing is that it will be unpredictable.

 Until I find my travel zen, I’ve been watching this to mentally prepare me…the Mongol Rally trailer from a few years back….still entertaining, still disturbing, still kickin’